 South Carolina was a source of troops for the Confederate army, and as the war progressed, also for the Union, as thousands of ex-slaves flocked to join the Union forces.
 The state also provided uniforms, textiles, food, and war material, as well as trained soldiers and leaders from The Citadel and other military schools.
 In contrast to most other Confederate states, South Carolina had a well-developed rail network linking all of its major cities.
 Relatively free from Union occupation until the very end of the war, South Carolina hosted a number of prisoner of war camps.
-South Carolina was also the only Confederate state not to harbor pockets of anti-secessionist that were strong enough to send large amounts of white men to fight for the Union, as every other state in the Confederacy did.
+South Carolina was also the only Confederate state not to harbor pockets of anti-secessionist that was strong enough to send large amounts of white men to fight for the Union, as every other state in the Confederacy did.

 Despite South Carolina’s important role in the start of the war, and a long unsuccessful attempt to take Charleston from 1863 onward, few military engagements occurred within the state’s borders until 1865, when Sherman’s Army, having already completed its March to the Sea in Savannah, marched to Columbia and leveled most of the town, as well as a number of towns along the way and afterward.
 South Carolina lost 12,922 men to the war, 23% of its male white population of fighting age, and the highest percentage of any state in the nation.
 Sherman’s 1865 march through the Carolinas resulted in the burning of Columbia and numerous other towns.
-The destruction his troops wrought upon South Carolina was even worse than in Georgia, because many of his men bore a particular grudge against the state and its citizens, who they blamed for starting the war.
+The destruction his troops wrought upon South Carolina was even worse than in Georgia because many of his men bore a particular grudge against the state and its citizens, who they blamed for starting the war.
 One of Sherman’s men declared, “Here is where treason began and, by God, here is where it shall end!”
 Poverty would mark the state for generations to come.

 South Carolina Civil War Battles: